f-fix/dwimsy/README.md

 * **Sub-sample interpolation always uses the true previous sample.** The original code skipped updating its zero-crossing reference value on the specific sample where a full cycle completed, meaning the *following* transition's interpolated timing could read a stale value from two samples back rather than one.
 There's no signal-processing reason to prefer the stale value; this was corrected.
 * **The Space-tone classification ceiling now scales with measured tape speed drift**, the same way the Mark-tone boundary already did.
 Mark and Space tones share a common tape-transport clock, so real motor speed variation shifts both proportionally — the original only adapted the Mark side, which could misclassify genuine (correspondingly slow) Space cycles as gaps on a sufficiently slow-running deck.
 * **The UART start-bit threshold's `1200.0 Hz` literal is now the configured `space_freq` parameter**, removing a hardcoded assumption in an otherwise-parameterized module.
-* **The glitch-rejection window is derived from the configured `center_freq`/`bandwidth`** rather than a fixed 100 microseconds, so it doesn't reject genuine short half-cycles at higher tone frequencies (e.g. MSX's octave-shifted fast mode, whose Mark half-cycles are only ~104 microseconds nominally — uncomfortably close to a fixed 100µs floor under any real drift).
-This is the one change that alters PC-88's own literal default behavior (100µs → ~83µs), so it carried the highest bar for evidence before being kept.
+* **The glitch-rejection window is derived from the configured `center_freq`/`bandwidth` (`max(20µs, 0.25 / max_f)`)** rather than a fixed 100 microseconds.
+This is a necessary physical correction for multi-baud systems: in MSX's 2400-baud fast mode (which uses 4800 Hz Mark tones), a valid half-cycle is nominally $pprox 104.17\ \mu	ext{s}$, and drops to $pprox 99.2\ \mu	ext{s}$ under legitimate +5% motor speed drift.
+A rigid 100 µs filter would reject valid fast-mode data cycles as noise glitches.
+The adaptive formula scales cleanly across tone frequencies while rejecting transient electrical spikes.

 All four were verified the same way: running `dwimsy convert` against real, hash-fingerprinted 1980s cassette captures and diffing the resulting `.t88` container **byte-for-byte** against the actual, current, unmodified `wav2t88.py` reference tool on the same input.
 All four are active simultaneously in that comparison, and the result still matches exactly — meaning none of them changes any classification decision on real, measurably-drifting tape audio, while all four close a real gap for tone frequencies or drift conditions the two available real captures don't happen to exercise.